scipr-lab/libsnark/README.md

 Build options
 --------------------------------------------------------------------------------

 The following flags change the behavior of the compiled code.
+Use

-*    `cmake -Dname1=ON -Dname2=OFF ...'`
+     $ cmake -Dname1=ON -Dname2=OFF ...

-     Override the active conditional #define names (you can see the default at the top of the Makefile).
+to control these (you can see the default at the top of CMakeLists.txt).
-     The next bullets list the most important conditionally-#defined features.
-     For example, `make FEATUREFLAGS='-DBINARY_OUTPUT'` enables binary output and disables the default assembly optimizations and Montgomery-representation output.

-*    define `BINARY_OUTPUT`
+*    `cmake -DBINARY_PUTPUT=ON`

-     In serialization, output raw binary data (instead of decimal, when not set).
+     In serialization, output raw binary data (instead of decimal), which is smaller and faster. *You probably want to enable this.*

-*   `cmake -DCURVE=choice` / define `CURVE_choice` (where `choice` is one of:
-     ALT_BN128, BN128, EDWARDS, MNT4, MNT6)
+*   `cmake -DCURVE=choice` (where `choice` is one of: ALT_BN128, BN128, EDWARDS, MNT4, MNT6)

      Set the default curve to one of the above (see [elliptic curve choices](#elliptic-curve-choices)).

-*   `cmake -DLOWMEM=ON` / define `LOWMEM`
+*   `cmake -DLOWMEM=ON`

      Limit the size of multi-exponentiation tables, for low-memory platforms.

 *   `cmake -DWITH_PROCPS=OFF`